In the world of paid search, there’s always room to improve the searcher experience and thus the conversions you earn.

 - Expected CTR.

-These are key components to monitor and optimize when reviewing the quality score data in the new columns.
+Use these are key components to monitor and optimize when reviewing the quality score data in the keyword views.

 How to Use Quality Score Reporting

-Quality score can be viewed at the keyword level in AdWords.
+Quality score can be viewed at the keyword level in Google Ads.

-You can use the “quality score” metrics to create a custom view.
+You can modify the column view to see the “quality score” metrics to create a custom view.

 Save these columns for future use and quick insight into quality score performance.

-In addition to seeing the historical/last known quality score for the reporting period, you also can dig deeper by changing the time periods.
+In addition to seeing the historical/last known quality score for the reporting period, you also can dig deeper by changing the time periods to see month-over-month and even segmenting by day to compare the score changes.

-With these new insights, you can focus on areas that need improvement.
+With these detailed insights, you can focus on areas that need improvement.

 Let’s look at an example: